zuqer/okta-signin-widget/README2.md

     Example: *"john@acme.com"*

-- `transformUsername` (Function) - Transforms the username before sending the auth request to Okta.
+- `transformUsername:function` - Transforms the username before sending the auth request to Okta.
 This is useful when you have an internal mapping between what the user enters and their Okta username.

     ```javascript
     // Passed two arguments - username and operation: